 Remember not to touch our 8-legged friends!

 Ready, set, go!

 Check out your window sills, as flying insects can often be found looking for a way out.
-Don't worry if your insect is dead, you can still add it to our Backyard Species Discovery project plus they're easier to photograph if they're not moving!
+Don't worry if your insect is dead, plus they're easier to photograph if they're not moving!